A strategic guide to Zendesk website and mobile app integration in 2026

 The Zendesk web widget

 The Zendesk Web Widget is the main way to bring your support channels to your website.
-It’s that little bubble in the corner that can pop up to offer help, let users search your FAQs, or connect with an agent.
+It’s that professional bubble in the corner that can pop up to offer help, let users search your FAQs, or connect with an agent.

 Zendesk mobile SDKs